Home | DotConnectAfrica(DCA)

 Through our Digital Academy, DCA sponsors and runs a Tech Booth Camp for Interns and a yearly competitive Seed-Fund Impact Award Program, to women-led organizations throughout Africa, to encourage the involvement of women and girls in STEM fields and tech leadership.
 Currently DCA has launched its highly acclaimed women-in-tech Seed-Fund impact program in 12 African countries.

-The opportunity of branding the African continent though empowering and enabling youth to be able to utilize the benefits of the internet
+The opportunity of branding the African continent though empowering and enabling its people to utilize the benefits of the internet.

-We provide the tools and skills to foster leadership, entrepreneurships and also connecting youth and women to innovation highways
+We provide the tools and skills to foster leadership, entrepreneurship and connecting youth and women to innovation highways.

-We believe that students will become productive citizens when challenged and mentored in leadership, entrepreneurship problem solving and critical thinking skills.
+We believe that for people to become productive citizens need to be challenged and mentored in leadership, entrepreneurship and problem solving and critical thinking skills.

 Decades of Africa

 Presence in more than 12 countries

 DCA has the pleasure of joining the rest of the world to celebrate International Day of Women and Girls in Science.

 Watch: Must See Video on Exclusive Conversation on Governance and Human Rights in Africa in the Era of COVID-19